 This all made sense at the time.
 My divorce was painful and not immediate.
 But logistically, it was relatively simple and finalized within a few months.
 In short, we didn’t have children.

 So I listened.
-I listened to him tell me that he’s thought about me all this time, that he loves his kids but wondered if he made the wrong decision, that the reality is, I’m the person he wants to be with.
-Yes, I was still a little crazy, but I’m like no one he’s ever met…
+I listened to him tell me that he loves his kids but wondered if he made the wrong decision, that the reality is, he’s thought about me all this time and has never met anyone like me…

 I believed him and we plunged in.
 I had the person I thought I was meant to be with, and he had an exciting distraction from the painful reality of his day-to-day.